Please ensure Javascript is enabled for purposes of website accessibility

 And aren’t these the very characteristics of the world’s greatest investors and businessmen?
 What separates the tycoons from the grey flannel suits?

 For example, most investors think they can handle market volatility pretty well, but the data shows they tend to be panic sellers.
-In essence, they are raising cash when they should be investing it.
+In essence, they raise cash when they should be investing it.

 It is important to keep in mind that all great investors have been value investors, which is the best reason on earth that you should keep liquid, so you are ready to pounce.